 Cotinine Urine Drug Test Strips

-- Cotinine drug test strips detect nicotine consumption, which is found especially in cigarette
+- The single panel Cotinine drug test strips detect nicotine levels in urine

-- Designed to be both cost-efficient and reliable.
+- This test is designed to be both cost-efficient and reliable.

-- Cotinine is produced after nicotine enters the body, and is detectable up to 4 days after a person’s last cigarette
+- Cotinine is detectable up to 4 days after a person’s last cigarette

 - High level of accuracy level at 99%.